-8. Recommendations
+9. Recommendations

-That the Committee:
+That the Council:

 - 1. Receives the report. - 2.
-Notes the content of the report.

-- 3. Notes that the Commuter Parking Guidelines and Commuter Parking Standards are consistent with Policies 1.14, 2.1, and 2.2 of the Regional Passenger Transport Plan. - 4.
-Agrees to the Commuter Parking Guidelines set out in Attachment 1. - 5.
-Agrees to the Commuter Parking Standards set out in Attachment 2. - 6.
-Recommends to Council that consideration be given to providing additional funding in the Long-term Council Community Plan for: - a) for the commuter parking and upgrade plan set out in Attachment 3. - b) for the establishment of the financial reserve for potential future land purchases for commuter parking facilities.
+Notes the content of the report. - 3.
+Notes that the Commuter Parking Guidelines and Commuter Parking Standards are consistent with Policies 1.14, 2.1, and 2.2 of the Regional Passenger Transport Plan. - 4.
+Notes the Commuter Parking Guidelines set out in Attachment 1. - 5.
+Notes the Commuter Parking Standards set out in Attachment 2. - 6.
+Agrees that consideration be given to providing additional funding in the Long-term Council Community Plan for: - a) for the commuter parking and upgrade plan set out in Attachment 3. - b) for the establishment of the financial reserve for potential future land purchases for commuter parking facilities.